harwoecktestacc/flexlang/README.md

 </p>

 ## Introduction
-Flexlang is a JavaScript plugin which allows developers to make their total website mutli language ready in just a few steps.
-Not only language loading is very easy with flexlang, also the translation process itself is implemented within the plugin.
-With an easy function call you can create a complete UI with all current translations, which can be edited directly.
+flexlang is a JavaScript plugin which allows developers to make their total website mutli language ready in just a few steps.
+Not only multi language loading is supported, also the process of translation itself is implemented within the plugin.
+For this a complete modern UI with all current translations, which can be edited directly, is rendered.

 ### Advantages
-* There aren’t any limitations in the number of languages supported by flexlang.
-* The switch between languages occurs without using any network bandwidth or annoying reloads.
+* The switch between languages occurs without using any network bandwidth or annoying website reloads
-* The plugin is both for single pager and big web applications easy to implement.
+* The plugin is both for single pager and big web applications easy and fast to implement
+* There aren’t any limitations in the number of languages supported
-* The translations are split efficient across multiple files to improve performance and load times for the clients.
+* The translations are split efficient across multiple files to improve performance and load times for the clients
+* Improves page loads (Browser caching translation resource files)
+* Transfer the process of searching the right translation to your clients instead of doing it on your server

 ## Keys
 flexlang uses unique keys to search through the translation resources.
 Those keys are stored in the `data-flkey` attribute of the element you want the translation into.